zeeshansalim1234/VTH-Hacks/README.md

 ## ML model integration
 - The reviews gathered from the Google-Scrapper API were clustered into groups of major bugs detected.
 This was done using LDA Topic Modelling.
 - These Major Bugs are mapped to reviews using SPECTRE.
-- SPECTRE model in Appanalytics is built using allenai-specter model with SentenceTransformers.
+- SPECTRE model in Applytics is built using allenai-specter model with SentenceTransformers.
 - Patch Notes and Negative Reviews are generated using the App Annie API and then passed these notes to the Spectre model to create embeddings.
 - Proceeding to perform Cosine-Similarity to map patches to reviews and display results on Flask.